ValeriiKlimenko/genKYandOnePion/README.md

 The output will be a lund file with the name that you set in outname option (genKYandOnePion.dat is default).

-## Online submitions to OSG

-For online submissions to the OSG the output file name and number of events are controlled by the online submission form.
-Because of this the online form should include:

 Contact: valerii@jlab.org